 1. Make a list of what you need done

-Before you talk to a contractor, think carefully about the work you want done.
-Write down exactly what you want the contractor to do.
+Write down exactly what you want a home improvement contractor to do.

 2. Seek recommendations from family and friends

 3. Check the recommendations

 Once you have a list of names, do some research on them.
-The Better Business Bureau can help you find out if there have been any complaints filed against a contractor or their company.
-It is also a good idea to see if the contractor you are interested in is licensed in your state.
-Although licensing doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.
+The Better Business Bureau can tell you if complaints have been filed been against a contractor or company.
+Also, although having a state license doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.

 4. Compare contractors

 Meet with more than one contractor.
 (At least three is a good number.)
 Make sure the contractors do the kind of work you are interested in and ask how long they have been in business.
 Ask for proof that they are licensed, bonded and covered by worker's compensation and liability insurance.
 Check references from past clients.
 (Download and use the worksheets "My Contractor Interview Notes" and "My Contractor Reference Check Notes" to record information about each candidate you're considering.)